stevenzimmer/ttb-label-verification/README.md

 ### Why this matters

--   Prevents silent regressions as prompts, OCR settings, or comparison logic change.
+-   Prevents silent regressions as prompts or comparison logic change.
 -   Provides concrete quality targets for stakeholders and reviewers.
 -   Enables faster iteration because changes are validated automatically.